McNubn/project2020/README.md

 4. Hit enter and the repository will be downloaded into that directory.
 5. You can then run the irisAnalysis.py program by typing "python irisAnalysis.py" while in the directory that contains the irisAnalysis.py program.
 (Note: You will need to have Python 3.7 installed, along with matplotlib, pandas, seaborn and numpy.
 All of these are available in the [Anaconda package available here](https://www.anaconda.com/products/individual))

-## What is Fisher's Iris Data set?
+## What is Fisher's Iris Data Set?

 Fisher's Iris Data Set is a set of data that contains the measurements of the sepeal length, sepal width, petal length and petal width of three types of Iris flower - Iris Setosa, Iris Virginica and Iris Versicolor.
 Although this data set was made famous by Ronald Fisher's paper "The use of multiple measurements in taxonomic problems", it was actually gathered by Edgar Anderson.
 The data set contains the aforementioned measurements for 150 Iris flowers, with 50 in each of the 3 Iris categories.